abhishek0220/Railway_Reservation/README.md

 # Railway_Reservation
 A simple c++ project created in class 12.

-The password in admin login is 12345 \n you can get your ticket in Ticket folder
+The password in admin login is 12345. you can get your ticket in Ticket folder